dev-rvk/autochess/README.md

 - A single board computer to detect the moves played by you and also play the next move.
 It will control all movements of hardware motors.
 Electronics also include magnetic switches which will act as a sensor to detect where the moves have been made by user.
 - An interactive web app so that you can play from miles away.
 We have 3D printed various parts that attach the aluminium rails.
 - A multiplexer to sense which of the 64 spaces on the board is active.
 Each piece is fitted with a magnet of its own which attaches to the electromagnet and slides over the board.
 Move validation will happen here.
-- The code is written in c++ and Arduino C. The webapp is made using React and we have used api calls to integrate it with the microcontroller.
+- The code is written in C++ and Arduino C. The webapp is made using React and we have used api calls to integrate it with the microcontroller.